 View and add work items using the Work Items page

-Feature availability: The Work Items page is in preview and currently available from VSTS only.
+Feature availability: The Work Items page is in preview and currently available from TFS 2018.2 and later versions.

 Open the Work Items page